shiyanlee/synapse_CATMAID/README.md

 ### **📦 The Bounding Boxes**

 In this pipeline, synapses are only considered for training if **all connectors**, **pre-synaptic neurons**, and **post-synaptic neurons** are fully contained within a bounding box.
-I showed two cases to illustrate the discrepancies and effetc the datset distribution it has on bounding box creation:
+I showed two cases to illustrate the discrepancies and effect the datset distribution it has on bounding box creation:
-1. Synapses Traced in a Designated Cube:
+**1. Synapses Traced in a Designated Cube:**
 This scenario involves a straightforward approach.
 The smallest and largest **x**, **y**, and **z** coordinates across all connectors, pre-synaptic neurons, and post-synaptic neurons are identified.
 These bounds ensure that no annotations fall outside the bounding box, encompassing all relevant data within a single, well-defined cube.

-2. Synapses Traced in a Single Kenyon Cell:
+**2. Synapses Traced in a Single Kenyon Cell:**
 In this case, the connectors are distributed irregularly and non-uniformly.
 To address this complexity, **DBSCAN Clustering** was applied to group points based on proximity, limiting the spatial spread and forming multiple smaller clusters.
 For each cluster, compact bounding boxes were created using the cluster points.

 #### Challenges and Solutions: